 The Audit Committee, which consists of Messrs.
 Yates (Chairman), Adams and Manning, is responsible for, among its other duties and responsibilities, assisting the Board of Directors in overseeing: our accounting and financial reporting processes and other internal control processes, the audits and integrity of our financial statements, our compliance with legal and regulatory requirements, the qualifications and independence of our independent registered public accounting firm, our Code of Conduct and Code of Ethics and Business Conduct, the approval of related-person transactions, and the performance of our internal audit function and independent registered public accounting firm.
 Our Audit Committee is directly responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm.
 Our Audit Committee also has the authority to review and approve our decision to enter into derivatives and swaps and to establish policies and procedures with respect thereto, including utilizing the commercial end-user exemption to enter into non-cleared swaps which are not executed through a board of trade or swap execution facility.
 Mr. Yates was appointed as the Chairman of the Audit Committee on February 20, 2014.
 A former member of the Audit Committee, Mr. Dyer, served as the Chairman of the Audit Committee prior to the appointment of Mr. Yates to this position.
 The Board of Directors has determined that each of Messrs.
-Yates, Adams and Manning is an "audit committee financial expert" as such term is defined under the applicable regulations of the Commission and has the requisite accounting or related financial management expertise and financial sophistication under the applicable rules and regulations of Nasdaq.
+Yates, Adams and Manning is an "audit committee financial expert" as such term is defined under the applicable regulations of Nasdaq.
 The Board of Directors has also determined that Messrs.
 Yates, Adams and Manning are each independent under Rule 10A-3 under the Exchange Act and the Nasdaq standard, for purposes of the Audit Committee.
 All members of the Audit Committee are able to read and understand fundamental financial statements, are familiar with finance and accounting practices and principles and are financially literate.